gmcyber/CCC410F22-Example/docs/topics/rangecontrol.md

     * public IP address
     * hostname
   * A user will be able to restore the target to "target ready state" in the case where they need to restart the exercise from scratch.
-  * Students will be able to retrieve target hints.
+  * Students will be able to retrieve target hints, in a manner similar to CTF platforms.
 The number of hints used during target interaction will also be stored.

 ## Constraints